Animatronics

-An animatronic is a puppet controlled electronically to move in a fluent way.
-Animatronics are the modern adaptation of the automaton and are often used for the portrayal of characters in films, video games, and theme park attractions.
+An animatronic is a puppet controlled via electronics to move fluently.
+Seen often in the entertainment business, animatronics are the modern adaptation of the automaton and have been used to portray characters in films, video games, and theme park attractions.

 Animatronics are a multidisciplinary field integrating puppetry, anatomy and mechatronics.
-Animatronic figures can be implemented with both computer and human control, including teleoperation.
+Figures can be implemented with both computer and human control, including teleoperation.
 Motion actuators are often used to imitate muscle movements and create realistic motions.
 Figures are usually encased in body shells and flexible skins made of hard or soft plastic materials and finished with colors, hair, feathers and other components to make them more lifelike.
 Animatronics stem from a long tradition of mechanical automata powered by hydraulics, pneumatics and clockwork.

-Before the term "animatronics" became common, they were usually referred to as "robots".
-Since then, robots have become known as more practical programmable machines that do not necessarily resemble living creatures.
-Robots (or other artificial beings) designed to convincingly resemble humans are known as "androids".
-The term animatronics is a portmanteau of animate and electronics.
-The term Audio-Animatronics was coined by Walt Disney in 1961 when he started developing professional animatronics for entertainment and film.